satishrajadhikari344-afk/testing-labs-journal-github_progress/week09/01_system-security.md

 ### Questions

 1. How many users exist on the system?
+There are 35 users on the system.
-2. Which accounts appear to be system accounts?
+3. Which accounts appear to be system accounts? root daemon bin sys nobody www-data systemd-network systmed-timesys

-3. Why do operating systems create system accounts?
+5. Why do operating systems create system accounts?
+   Operating systems create system accounts do :
+Run background services securely
+Seperate permissions between services
+Protect the system from unauthorized access
+Manage system processes automatically

 ### Reflection

 Explain why understanding system users is important for cybersecurity.
+Understanding system users is important for cybersecurity because it helps identityfy who can access the system and what permissions thry have.
+System accounts allow services to run safely with limited acess, reducing security risks.
+Monitoring user accounts also helps detect unauthorized access and protect sensitive data.

 ------------------------------------------------------------------------